What is an Installment Loan?

 How does an installment loan work?

-Unlike a line of credit, with an installment loan, borrowers typically receive a lump sum amount.
+Different installment loans can work slightly differently.
+In general, however, borrowers receive a lump sum amount, which you pay back over time.
 With some installment loans, like mortgages, the amount goes toward buying something specific (in this case, a house).
-With others, like personal loans, borrowers typically receive the funds as cash.
+With others, like personal loans, borrowers typically receive the funds as a direct deposit to their bank account.
 Once you repay the loan, the account is closed.

 Installment loans can have a fixed or variable interest rate.
 A fixed rate stays the same over the life of the loan while a variable rate can change.
 Having a variable rate loan means the monthly payment amount can also vary.

-In general, eligibility for an installment loan depends on factors like your creditworthiness and income, which can also influence the terms.
+In general, eligibility for an installment loan depends on factors like your credit score and income, which can also influence the terms.

 Auto loans are secured installment loans where the vehicle you’re purchasing serves as collateral.
-You use the loan to pay for the car upfront, then make monthly payments to repay the amount borrowed plus interest.
+You use the loan to pay for the car up front, then make monthly payments to repay the amount borrowed, plus interest.
+Auto loan interest rates are typically fixed.

 Personal loans

-Personal loans are unsecured installment loans that you can use to cover a variety of expenses, from home renovations to car repairs.
-You can also use a personal loans to consolidate debt.
-Personal loans usually have fixed interest rates, and you repay the loan in fixed payments over a set term.
+Personal loans are typically unsecured installment loans that you can use to cover a variety of expenses, such as home renovations, car repairs and debt consolidation.
+Personal installment loans usually have fixed interest rates, and you repay the loan in monthly payments over a set term.

-Buy now, pay later (BNPL) loans are a type of installment loan that allows consumers to make a purchase and pay for it over a series of smaller, fixed payments.
-BNPL loans are often available at the point of sale, though your credit card may allow you to convert certain purchases to BNPL.
-BNPL loans typically come with short repayment terms ranging from a few weeks to a few months.
+BNPL loans are a type of installment loan that let you make a purchase and pay for it over a series of smaller, fixed payments.
+BNPL loans are often available at the point of sale, though your credit card may allow you to convert certain purchases to BNPL after the fact.
+BNPL loans typically come with short repayment terms ranging from a few weeks to a few months and may not charge interest.

 Installment loans offer a few key benefits:

-Fixed monthly payments: Installment loans typically come with fixed interest rates, which can mean your payment is the same amount for the life of the loan.
-This can make it easier to plan your monthly budget.
+• Fixed monthly payments: Installment loans may come with fixed interest rates, which can mean your monthly payment remains the same amount for the life of the loan.
+This can help to make it easier to plan your monthly budget.

-Refinancing opportunities: If you’ve recently improved your credit or if interest rates go down, you may be able to use an installment loan to refinance a higher-interest loan you already have.
+• Refinancing opportunities: Qualified borrowers may be able to use an installment loan to refinance a higher-interest loan and potentially save money.

 While installment loans can be a useful financial tool, here are a few things to consider before deciding whether one is right for you:

-Interest: If your credit score isn’t strong, you may be offered a higher interest rate, which can mean paying more over time.
+• Interest: If your credit score isn’t strong, you may be offered a higher interest rate, which can mean paying more over the life of the loan.
+Because most installment loans are longer-term, you may end up spending a significant amount on interest even with a favorable interest rate.

-Impact on credit: As with any loan or line of credit, while responsible repayment can help you build credit, missing payments on an installment loan can have negative consequences for your creditworthiness.
+• Can have a negative credit impact: As with any loan or line of credit, missing payments on an installment loan can have negative consequences to your credit score.

-Decide how much you need: This step might involve deciding how much you want to spend on a new home or car and how much you want to put down.
-It may happen earlier in the process depending on the type of installment loan you’re looking to take out.
+• Decide how much you need: This step might involve deciding how much you want to spend overall and how much you want to put into a down payment, as may be required for mortgages and some auto loans.
 Regardless of the loan type, you’ll want to do some math to figure out what your payments might look like with certain repayment terms.
-Understanding your monthly payment and how long the loan term is can help you decide how much you want to borrow.
+That may help you decide how much you want to borrow.

-Compare lenders: Once you know how much you intend to borrow, compare different lenders to find the best rate and terms for you.
-Some lenders may offer online pre-qualification for certain types of installment loans, which can help you determine your eligibility and can give you an idea of the loan terms without affecting your credit.
+• Compare lenders: Once you know how much you intend to borrow, compare different lenders to find the best rate and terms.
+Some lenders may offer pre-qualification for certain types of installment loans, which can help you determine your eligibility and can give you an idea of your potential loan terms without affecting your credit score.

-Apply: After you’ve decided on a lender, the next step is to apply.
-You’ll provide any necessary documentation and information about your credit and finances.
-If approved, a lender will tell you what terms they can offer, and you can decide whether to move forward.
+• Apply: After you’ve decided on a lender, the next step is to apply.
+Typically, you need to provide documents and information related to your credit and finances.
+If you’re approved, a lender will tell you what terms they can offer, and you can decide whether to move forward.

 When should you consider an installment loan?

-For a one-time expense with a clear cost, an installment loan may be a viable option if you can secure the funds you need at a reasonable interest rate.
-Before you take out an installment loan, though, it’s important to examine what interest you may accrue and what fees are included.
+For a one-time expense with a clear cost, an installment loan may be a viable option if you can secure the funds you need at a reasonable interest rate and affordable monthly payments.
+Before you take out an installment loan, though, it’s important to consider your total costs, including interest and fees.

 This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.